 or water depth, and being near water when drinking alcohol or using drugs.
 To protect

 your teen from drowning, AAP offers these tips:

 Insist that your teen always swim with a buddy.

 Encourage your teen to take swimming, diving, and water safety or rescue classes to

-give him or her the skills needed to swim and dive safely.
-These classes may also
+give them the skills needed to swim and dive safely.
+These classes may also prevent

 Teach your teen never to swim or dive while under the influence of alcohol or drugs.